usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

         rclcpp::shutdown();
     }

-The robot commander node is a C++ node which initializes the :inline-cpp:`MoveGroupInterface` for the floor and ceiling robots.
+The robot commander node is a C++ node which initializes the :cpp:`MoveGroupInterface` for the floor and ceiling robots.

     - The move group ``floor_robot`` is used for the floor robot.
 This group allows control of the arm and its displacement on the linear rail.
     - The move group ``ceiling_robot`` is used for the ceiling robot.
 This group allows control of the arm and the torso of the robot on the rails.

 The node also hosts two services:

-    - ``/competitor/move_floor_robot_home`` calls the method :inline-cpp:`FloorRobotMoveHome()` which moves the floor robot to its home position.
+    - :rosservice:`/competitor/move_floor_robot_home` calls the method :cpp:`FloorRobotMoveHome()` which moves the floor robot to its home position.
-    - ``/competitor/move_ceiling_robot_home`` calls the method :inline-cpp:`CeilingRobotMoveHome()` which moves the ceiling robot to its home position.
+    - :rosservice:`/competitor/move_ceiling_robot_home` calls the method :cpp:`CeilingRobotMoveHome()` which moves the ceiling robot to its home position.

 Launch File
 -----------

 The RobotCommander node and the MoveIt node is started using the launch file shown in  :numref:`robot_commander_launch_file`.
 Nodes that use the MoveGroupInterface need to be launched with specific ROS parameters.
-A python function in the ariac_moveit_config module :inline-python:`generate_parameters` has been added to easily create those parameters.
-The launch file :inline-file:`ariac_robots_moveit.launch.py` is also called to start the move group node.
+A python function in the ariac_moveit_config module :python:`generate_parameters` has been added to easily create those parameters.
+The launch file :file:`ariac_robots_moveit.launch.py` is also called to start the move group node.

 .. code-block:: python
-    :caption: robot_commander.launch.py
+    :caption: :file:`robot_commander.launch.py`
     :name: robot_commander_launch_file
     :linenos: